Slap to Macron puts focus on ultra-right groups

 PARIS (AP) — Bubbling beneath France’s political landscape is an assortment of ultra-right groups, a subculture that shot to the nation’s attention when a young man slapped President Emmanuel Macron and blurted out a centuries-old royalist cry.

-Ignored by most people, ultra-rightist groups are considered increasingly dangerous despite their small following and are on the radar of authorities.
-Numerous arrests have been made and several groups banned, including one this year.
+Ultra-rightist groups are considered increasingly dangerous despite their small following and are on the radar of authorities.
+Numerous arrests have been made and several groups banned.
 Challenges to the French identity are often at the center of their ideologies.

-During Wednesday's Cabinet meeting, Macron discussed the incident a day earlier in a small town in the southeast Drome region.
-“No violence can be considered banal in the country,” government spokesman Gabriel Attal said later.
-But Macron stressed it was ”an isolated act by a violent individual" that wouldn't stop his direct contact with the population.
+During Wednesday’s Cabinet meeting, Macron stressed the incident a day earlier was “an isolated act by a violent individual” that wouldn’t stop his direct contact with the population.

+“No violence can be considered banal in the country,” government spokesman Gabriel Attal said.

-The town of Tain-l’Hermitage was the president's most recent stop on a tour designed to “feel the pulse of the country” that's been laid low by the coronavirus and trying to get back on its feet.
+The town of Tain-l’Hermitage, where the assault occurred, was the president’s most recent stop on a tour designed to “feel the pulse of the country” that’s been laid low by the coronavirus and trying to get back on its feet.

-Two people, the man who assaulted the president and a friend, were quickly arrested and still under questioning Wednesday.
-Neither the man identified in French media as the slapper, Damien Tarel, 28, nor his friend, identified only as Arthur C., had police records, the local prosecutor said.
+Damien Tarel, 28, the man who slapped the president, and a second man, identified only as Arthur C., also 28, were quickly arrested.
+Neither had police records, the local prosecutor said.

+Tarel told investigators he struck out without thinking, the prosecutor’s office said.
+He is to appear in court Thursday on a charge of violence against a person invested with public authority.

-Tarel’s motives remained unclear, but it was his cry “Montjoie!
-Saint Denis!” as he slapped Macron’s cheek with his right hand, that pointed to the aggressor’s potential interest in the tiny royalist fringe movement.
+While Tarel’s motives remained unclear, it was his Medieval-era cry “Montjoie!
+Saint Denis!” as he slapped Macron’s cheek, that pointed to the aggressor’s potential interest in the tiny royalist fringe movement.
 Social media posts showed he followed royalist TV channels and a smattering of extreme-right figures.

+At the home of Arthur C, police found weapons, old books on the art of war, a copy of Adolf Hitler's manifesto “Mein Kampf,” and two flags, one symbolizing Communists and another of the Russian revolution, the prosecutor's office said.
+He is to be summoned to court next year for illegal possession of arms.

+Tarel told investigators he was close to the Yellow Vest movement for social and economic justice, but also held right- or ultra-right political convictions without being a member of a party or group, according to a statement by the prosecutor's office.

+“Testimony of witnesses and (Tarel’s) companion do not add clarity to what motivated” the suspect to slap Macron, the prosecutor's office said.

-In 2018, the royalist call to arms dating to Medieval times was cried out by someone who threw a cream pie at the far-left lawmaker, Eric Coquerel.
+In 2018, the royalist call-to-arms dating to Medieval times was cried out by someone who threw a cream pie at the far-left lawmaker, Eric Coquerel.
 The extreme-right pro-monarchist group Action Francaise took responsibility.
-Action Francaise, born in the early 20th century, did not claim a role in Tuesday’s slapping incident, but hours later tweeted almost playfully, “Vive la tarte a Tain," a play on words combining the slang for “slap” (tarte), the French apple desert, tarte tatin, and Tain-l’Hermitage, where the incident occurred.
+Action Francaise did not claim a role in Tuesday’s slapping incident, but hours later tweeted, “Vive la tarte a Tain," a play on words combining the slang for “slap” (tarte), the French apple desert, tarte tatin, and Tain-l’Hermitage, where the incident occurred.

 Far-right leader Marine Le Pen was among political chiefs to quickly condemn the assault.
 Le Pen, a candidate in 2022 presidential elections, has spent years working to rid her National Rally party of extremist elements who gravitated around her father’s National Front party, which she renamed.